 - Make the batter.
 In a large mixing bowl, combine the flour with the baking powder, sugar, salt and pepper.
 In another large bowl, whisk the eggs and milk together.
 Add the dry ingredients to it and mix until it's smooth.
 Fold in the bacon-onion mixture, cheese and oil, and gently mix until all of the ingredients are evenly blended.

 - Cook the waffles.
-With a bit of oil for each batch (even if it's non-stick), add the batter to the waffle iron, using it according to the manufacturer's instructions.
-(Mine is fairly standard and uses about ⅓ cup batter per waffle.)
+Use a heat resistant pastry brush to add oil to the iron plates before each batch -- top and bottom (even if it's non-stick).
+Add the batter to the waffle iron, using it according to the manufacturer's instructions.
+(Mine is fairly standard and uses about ⅓ to ½ cup batter per waffle.)

 - Cool and serve.
-Let the waffles cool a bit and then serve.
+Let the waffles cool on a cooling rack a bit and serve.

 NOTES